mnederlof/com.ubnt.unifi/README.md

 # Ubiquity Unifi Controller
-This app adds support for presence detection based on (wifi) clients connected to the Unifi Controller.
+This app adds support for presence detection based on (wifi) clients connected to the Unifi Controller on your Homey.

 Device triggers:
 * Wifi device (dis-)connected